symsoph/cse15l-lab-reports/week6-lab3.md

 ```
 ./travel_guides/berlitz2/Bahamas-History.txt
 ```
-For this command, I needed to know the exact file name.
+For this option `-name`, I needed to know the exact file name because `-name` is case-sensitive.
 However since I did not remember which sub-directory the file is in, I use `.` from this and the `.` tells `find` to look through the current directory `written_2/` and sub-directories for the Bahamas-History.txt file.

 **Example 2:**